hestiaAI/data-catalog/workshop/enable-App-Privacy-Report-on-iOS.md

 4. Click on "Turn On App Privacy Report".

-5.And you're done.
+5. And you're done.
 You can now use your apps to monitor what contacts they make.
 To export App Privacy Report data afterwards, see [this page](https://github.com/hestiaAI/data-catalog/blob/main/workshop/how-to-export-data-from-trackercontrol.md).

 ## Troubleshooting